UCSD-ECE16/ece16-wi2020-m7liu/doc/Lab04_Report.md

 >Q. What are the units of the pulse width?
 Would the bigger the pulseWidth result in a more intense or less intense measurement?
 Why?

->A. Unit of the pulse width is bytes since the time elapsed does not match up to seconds instead it accumulates the bytes it has communicated.
-The bigger pulse width results in a less inense measurement because the data is more spread out instead.
+>A. According to the data sheet the unit of the pulse width is microseconds.
+The bigger pulse width results in a more inense measurement because the LED is brighter to it takes in more measurements since the light is on more.

 >Q. How many bits are needed for an ADC range of 16384?